jjsullivan5196/wvkbd/README.md

  - wayland-client
  - xkbcommon

+You also need [scdoc](https://git.sr.ht/~sircmpwn/scdoc/) to generate the documentation.

 Make any customizations you would like in `config.def.h` and run `make`

 The default set of layouts is called `mobintl` *(mobile international)*, which groups various layouts aimed at mobile devices